Skip to content

 I’d like to increase the enjoyment in reading in my class.
 What can I do that won’t take up huge amounts of curriculum time?

 The question of how to increase reading for pleasure whilst trying to balance other time pressures and priorities in school is one that’s being asked more and more.
-This is couple with increased momentum from research which proves the huge emotional, social and economic benefits of reading for enjoyment.
+This is coupled with increased momentum from research which proves the huge emotional, social and economic benefits of reading for enjoyment.

 We know, therefore, that reading for pleasure has multiple benefits and it's important to address how we make space in our timetables without impacting other areas.
 Creating a reading culture in your school, where everyone reads for enjoyment, will permeate children’s lives and there are lots of things you can implement in class, without compromising your curriculum time.